md8n/GCodeClean/BuildItYourself.md

 Run a fresh 'self-contained' `publish` of `GCodeClean` as follows:
 ```
-dotnet publish  /property:GenerateFullPaths=true /consoleloggerparameters:NoSummary --output bin/release/publish --self-contained
+dotnet publish -p:PublishProfile=<profile-name>
 ```
-You can also include the option `--configuration Release` for a release build.
-And target many different platforms by adding `--runtime ` and specifying a runtime platform, e.g.
-* `--runtime win-x64` (64 bit Windows)
-* `--runtime linux-64` (64 bit Linux)
-* `--runtime linux-arm` (Raspberry Pi)
-* `--runtime osx-64` (64 bit MacOS / OSX)
-* There are many more options - including for specific Linux distros
+Where `<profile-name>` is one of `linux-arm`, `linux-x64`, `win-x64`, or `osx-x64` Take a note of the final line output that starts `CLI ->`, the `GCC` executable will be located in that folder.

-Copy the contents of the `publish` folder above to wherever you need them.
+Copy the contents of the folder above to wherever you need them.
 Assuming that it is the same OS / Architecture of course.

 The `dotnet restore` command above gets the runtimes for `linux-x64`, `linux-arm`, `win-x64`.
 But there are many, many more options.
 If you choose a different option then you may need to allow time for the `restore` of that runtime before publishing can actually take place.